-The Venice Beach concerts received world wide acclaim with articles in American, European and Middle Eastern publications.
+The Venice Beach concerts received world wide press coverage.
 He was invited to perform as the musical guest on a Canadian television show, CBC’s Pilot One.
-He made his network television debut in the United States on CBS's The Pat Sajak Show and was profiled by CNN.
+He made his network television debut in the United States on CBS's The Pat Sajak Show and was the subject of eight minutes of coverage on CNN.

 Virgin Records offered him a recording contract.
 His album, Streetwise, was released in March, 1991 with much fanfare which included a televised performance of Liszt's Hungarian Rhapsody No. 2 on the Joan Rivers Show.
 The label president referred to Streetwise as a "hit out of the box'' as it made it on to the rock sales charts in many of America's retail chains in its opening weeks.
 Jay Leno invited Kastle to start touring with him as his opening act that summer.
 Kastle made a guest appearance with Leno on NBC's The Tonight Show.
 By the fall of 1991 Cleveland Scene Magazine reported, "Streetwise became the biggest selling album on Virgin Classics."